-- Metrolink a Railway Order application will be made in 2022. - DART+ West a Railway Order application will be made in 2022 - DART+ South West a Railway Order application will be made in 2022.

-- DART+ Coastal a Railway Order application will be made in 2023. - Luas Finglas a public consultation on its Emerging Preferred Route has been completed and it is expected that a Railway Order application will be submitted in 2023/2024. - BusConnects Dublin Core Bus Corridors the first tranche of planning applications will be lodged with An Bord Pleanála in 2021. - BusConnects Dublin new services network implementation has commenced and will continue throughout 2022, 2023 and into 2024. - Cycle network a major programme of cycling expansion is underway, which will deliver many of the priority routes of the planned cycle network. - Safe Routes to School this programme, which commenced in 2020, will deliver significant enhancements to the sustainable transport environment at and close to schools.
+- Metrolink a Railway Order application to An Bord Pleanála was made in 2022. - DART+ West a Railway Order application to An Bord Pleanála was made in 2022. - DART+ South West a Railway Order application will be made in 2023. - DART+ Coastal North a Railway Order application will be made in 2023/24. - Luas Finglas -a public consultation on its Emerging Preferred Route has been completed and it is expected that a Railway Order application will be submitted in 2023/2024. - BusConnects Dublin Core Bus Corridors the first tranche of planning applications has been lodged with An Bord Pleanála and further applications will follow in 2023. - BusConnects Dublin new services network implementation has commenced and will continue throughout 2023 and into 2024. - Cycle network a major programme of cycling expansion is underway, which will deliver many of the priority routes of the planned cycle network. - Safe Routes to School this programme, which commenced in 2020, will deliver significant enhancements to the sustainable transport environment at and close to schools.

-Public Transport Fleet expansion:

-- 219 double-deck hybrid buses will be delivered prior to end 2021 for deployment on the Dublin region services; - 100 fully electric double deck buses will be delivered during 2022; - 41 extra Intercity rail carriages will be delivered in 2022, providing additional rail capacity in the GDA; and - Up to 750 electric/battery-electric carriages for DART, will be delivered from 2024 onwards.
+- Public Transport Fleet expansion: - 219 Double-deck hybrid buses were delivered in 2021 and 2022 and are now deployed on the Dublin region services: - 34 single deck electric buses and 100 double deck electric buses for deployment on the Dublin region services have commenced delivery for deployment in 2023; - 27 of 41 Intercity rail carriages were delivered in 2022 with the remaining to be delivered in 2023.
+These will come into service in 2023, providing additional rail capacity in the GDA; and - A framework for up to 750 electric / battery electric carriages was signed in 2021 with orders placed for 185 electric/ battery-electric carriages for DART, which will be delivered from 2024 onwards.